 Growing Arkansas Neuroscience Institute

-Adjacent to the patient care facility, we will build a state-of-the art Education and Research Center.
-Arkansas Neuroscience Institute will focus on improving treatment outcomes and mapping of the human brain.
-Neurosurgeons from the Mayo Clinic, University of Illinois, Emory University, UAMS and others from around the world have sought training at ANI.
-And, a new generation of surgeons will continue to come here to learn the skills necessary to tackle the most complex cases and positively impact patient survival rates.
+We are also building a state-of-the art Education and Research Center where our team will focus on improving treatment outcomes, mapping the human brain and training tomorrow's surgeons.
+Neurosurgeons from the Mayo Clinic, University of Illinois, Emory University, Creighton University and others from around the world travel here throughout the year for hands-on training.
+And, a new generation of neurosurgeons will be able to learn the skills necessary to tackle the most complex cases to further impact patient outcomes.

 Progress is being made on the new Education and Research Center.
 Here the Arkansas Neuroscience Institute will focus on improving treatment outcomes and uncovering ground breaking advancements in the field of neuroscience.

 Our new education and research center is part of a destination neuroscience institute that provides advanced neurosurgery care to patients in Arkansas, the US and around the world.

 While vacationing out of state, Stanley Rogers was diagnosed with a life-threatening brain tumor and sent to the Arkansas Neuroscience Institute.

 Suzette Hamilton's husband found her unresponsive one day.
 After being treated at Arkansas Neuroscience Institute, she is now happy and healthy.

 Dr. Emad Aboud's patented method is changing the way future brain surgeons learn in the lab.
 The method of simulating life-like conditions on cadavers has drawn recognition.